VinAiello/ELK-Project/README.md

 ## DVWA
 We now wanto establish DVWA web app on our VM's.
 * If we are not already connected to our Ansible container, make sure we are connected to our Jumpbox and then use *docker container list -a* to list out our containers.
 We will connect to the ansible container by running *docker start [name of container]* to start it up, and then *docker attach [name of container]* to connect.
+* We will create a playbook within the ansible file, to configure within, and it will be a YAML file.
+---
+- name: Config Web VM with Docker
+    hosts: web
+    become: true
+    tasks: